 August fishing pattern in full swing, variety being caught.

-Fishing around Anna Maria Island is settling into a typical August patter.
+Fishing around Anna Maria Island with Just Reel Fishing Charter is settling into a typical August pattern.
 Mangrove snapper can be found throughout our waters around any structure — including reefs, rock piles, bridges and docks.
 Even on the flats keeper-size mangoes are being caught.

 Spotted seatrout are also in abundance.
 Most trout being caught are under 15 inches, but the sheer numbers of fish gives us hope of a great bite for the fall.
 Catch-and-release snook fishing is as good as it gets, especially along the Gulf beaches.
 Sight-casting to 30-plus inch linesiders is always worthy of attracting both novice and seasoned anglers to take a walk along the shore.